BLT20/SmartCoffee2023/design.md

 ## Behaviours

-1. Input - The user comes within the sonar range Output - Make coffee if there is a cup
+1. Input - The user comes within the sonar range Output - Check if there is a cup in the machine

 2. Input - Sensor detects cup
-   Output - Make coffee if the user comes within the sonar range
+   Output - Make coffee

 3. Input - Button is pressed
    Output - Make coffee